 Knowing when the tank needs to be cleaned is what is essential.
-While there are different kinds of tanks such as saltwater and reef tanks, we will be dealing with freshwater or tropical tanks.
+While there are different kinds of tanks such as salt water and reef tanks, we will be dealing with freshwater or tropical tanks.
 Different fish have different cleaning requirements, so this is just general information for non-goldfish tanks.
 Those have to be cleaned even more!

 Let’s say you decide to clean out your tank on Friday, but on Saturday too much fish food is accidentally dumped into the tank.
 You just cleaned it the day before, does this mean you should wait till the next scheduled cleaning?

 You do not want to clear out too much water, that might even be worse than leaving the food in the tank.
 The reason for this is because of the nitrogen cycle.
 If you are first starting your tank, it is vital to the health of your fish that you have at least a basic understanding of this “simple” topic.
-Cleaning it out too much can actually cause you more issues than it may be worth because it disrupts the beneficial bacteria that exists in the water.
+Cleaning it out too much can actually cause you more issues than it may be worth because it disrupts the beneficial bacteria that exist in the water.
 Having to restart the nitrogen cycle can kill your fish.
 The cycle is what helps break down the waste so that the fish can remain in the water in your tank.

 For this reason, it could be a good idea to have a second, or a quarantine tank, just in case you need to separate the fish or have a place to store them while your nitrogen cycle is being recreated.
 One cannot always tell that a fish tank is dirty just by looking at the water.
-The tank could appear perfectly clear, but there could be a killers, that is not only invisible but odorless, lying in wait in the water.
+The tank could appear perfectly clear, but there could be a killer, that is not only invisible but odorless, lying in wait in the water.